Stories

 A lot has changed in Rapid City in the past three and a half years.
 But one thing that hasn’t changed is NDN’s commitment to fighting racism in Rapid City and beyond.
 Despite being the first inhabitants of Rapid City, Natives are still facing systemic racism – from being disproportionately targeted by the police to the discrimination Native children face in Rapid City schools.
 We know what happened at the Grand Gateway Hotel is just one example of a larger underlying problem.
 Addressing systemic racism takes all of us standing together and stating that racist behavior and actions like those perpetrated by the Grand Gateway Hotel are unacceptable and not welcome in Rapid City.

-We are calling for the Rapid City community to say no to racism during this trial by taking the following actions:
+We are calling for the Rapid City community to stand with us during this trial by taking the following actions:

 • Support from afar – for those not local to Rapid City, you can support the work by donating to the NDN Legal Fund.
-As we witness in real time the backsliding of democratic institutions, we must create systems that support our continued work.
-Your support for the legal fund allows us to protect and defend community organizers and campaigners in legal battles.
+Lengthy legal battles are a deliberate tactic used to suppress movements and drain resources.

 • Stay connected – Text “GATEWAY” to 50302 to receive sms updates about this trial, follow us on social media @ndncollective, watch our podcast Landback For the People available on most streaming platforms, and join our monthly newsletter to stay updated.